IGNF/Borea/tools/docs_tools/README_opk_to_opk.md

 The command for adding a geoid is -y, where you can enter the paths to the various geoids.
 If the file is stored in pyproj's native folder (pyproj.datadir.get_data_dir(), *usr/share/proj* or *env_name_folder/lib/python3.10/site-packages/pyproj/proj_dir/share/proj*) the file name is sufficient pyproj will find it on its own.
 Geoids file can be found on pyproj's github (https://github.com/OSGeo/PROJ-data).

-## Detail for approx system

-The approximate system is used to set up a local tangent frame of reference for each acquisition in a purely mathematical way, without geodesy.
-To be used if the **data is corrected by linear alteration**, all data must be in the **same Z coordinate system** (altimetric or height), and there is **no need for the .json projection file**, **nor for DTM** if you are not using the image to world function with least square processing.
-You can also use it with data not in the same Z repository, but you need the data in the .json projection file.
-However, the calculation is less accurate in the approximate system.

 ![logo ign](../../docs/image/logo_ign.png) ![logo fr](../../docs/image/Republique_Francaise_Logo.png)